 Hearing the survivors speak of their fear at seeing the current growing number of global assaults on minorities was chilling.

 Their message was clear - we must not allow any violation of any group's human rights because to allow the intimidation of one, the disrespect of one, the violation of one, is to invite the violation of anyone.

 And that it is the responsibility of all of us to act, and act with urgency.

 One Auschwitz survivor offered an eleventh commandment: Thou shall not be indifferent.

 The only correct course is to see beyond ourselves and to fight every transgression.
-Zero tolerance for any abuse against anyone, period.
+Zero tolerance for any abuse against anyone.

 The German pastor Martin Niemoller said, "First, they came for the communists, and I did not speak out because I was not a communist.
-Then they came for the socialists, and I did not speak out because I was not a socialist.
+And then they came for the socialists, and I did not speak out because I was not a socialist.
 And then they came for the trade unionists, and I did not speak out because I was not a trade unionist.
 And then they came for the Jews, and I did not speak out because I was not a Jew.
 And then they came for me, and there was no one left to speak out for me."
-That's the truth.
+How true.

-That we can come together in a spirit of newfound solidarity and proclaim with one voice: there is no place for hate in our great State of New York, period.
+That we can come together in a spirit of solidarity and proclaim with one voice: there's no place for hate in our great state.